• Home

 Q7) It is lawful to use reasonable force necessary to compel a person arrested on a charge of committing an offence to facilitate a lab technician of a private clinic of a registered medical practitioner to gather a sample of his sweat when there are reasonable grounds for believing that the examination of the same will afford evidence as to the commission of an offence

-1. Provided that it is done at the request of a police officer not below the rank of a Sub-inspector and in good faith in the aid and under the direction of the registered medical practitioner.
+1. Provided that it is done at the request of a police officer not below the rank of a sub-inspector, in good faith in aid, and under the direction of the registered medical practitioner.

 2. Provided that it can be so done as in (1) above in case the offence alleged to have been committed is rape or attempt to rape only in the absence of a medical practitioner employed in a hospital run by the Government or local authority within the radius of sixteen kilometres from the place where the offence is stated to have been committed.